The Male Pelvic Floor

 - Chronic pelvic pain syndrome

-It’s important for men to be able to identify their own pelvic floor, not just in pictures.
-To do this, there are four tips.
-They are:
+It’s important for men to be able to identify their own pelvic floor,

 - Stop urination.
 All you have to do is stop urinating to locate and feel the pelvic floor muscles.
 However, we don’t recommend doing this more than once a week.

 - Hold gas.
 This is similar to the first tip.
 However, this time, hold your gas.
 To do this, you have to contract the muscles in the anus.
 It retracts and lifts into the pelvic floor.

 - Look in a mirror.
 You can try to contract this muscle in the mirror.
 If you do it right, the penis retracts and the scrotum rises.